-Union County invites you to explore our many historic sites, museums, and trails, to learn about our rich history - one that reflects the evolution of America itself, from our colonial past to the modern era.
+Explore our many historic sites, museums, and trails, to learn about our rich history - one that reflects the evolution of America itself, from our colonial past to the modern era.
 In addition to the sites which Union County maintains, most of our 21 communities have their own local historic museums.
 Visiting hours vary, so checking ahead is recommended.